1-877-929-7245

 • Breakfast

-After much time to admire the scenery, return to the train station to continue the day's travels to Rouen, Normandy's capital.
-A short walk takes you from the station to your hotel on arrival, and then you have the rest of the afternoon to set out into this medieval city on your own before returning to the hotel for dinner.
+Following free time to admire the scenery, we return to the train station to continue the day's travels to Rouen, Normandy's capital.
+On arrival there is a short walk from the station to the hotel, then - after checking in - the remainder of the afternoon is at leisure to explore this medieval city on your own before dinner at the hotel this evening.
 Overnight Rouen.

 Includes